Frequently Asked Questions

 Can I book three people one way and only two people on the way back? (or similar)

 Not in one search.
 You would need to add the return trips first, then return to the Ferry search page and search for the single trip.
 If you struggle with this or have a more complex requirement, please send us an email booking request at [email protected].

-A standard vehicle is a car up to 5 metres in length (e.g. Holden Commodore, Ford Falcon, Tarago, Land Cruiser or similar).
+Vehicles up to and including 5 metres in length can be booked online.
 The length must include any protrusions like towbars, bike racks and bull bars etc and be less than 2.3 metres in height.
-A standard trailer is a trailer up to 4 metres in length (e.g. a 6 x 4 trailer, small camper trailer or similar).
-The length must include the draw-bar and any protrusions and be less than 2.3 metres in height.
-You may book a car online up to 5 metres in length or a trailer up to 4 metres in length.
-For all vehicles, caravans, campervans or motorhomes that are greater than 5 metres in length or 2.3 metres in height or trailers that are greater than 4 metres in length or greater than 2.3 metres in height, please call our Sales Centre on 13 13 01 (within Australia) or email [email protected] for prices and availability.
+Please note that trailers cannot be booked online.
+For all vehicles, campervans or motorhomes that are greater than 5 metres in length or 2.3 metres in height please call our Sales Centre on 13 13 01 (within Australia) or email [email protected] for prices and availability.

 If your vehicle is a Truck, freight unit or travelling for Trade, Industrial or Commercial purposes and has the ability to carry commercial goods, has a carrying capacity of over 1 tonne, or is greater than 5.4 metres in length and/or is greater than 2.5 metres in width, please call our TIPC Department on +61 8 8551 7234 Monday-Friday between 8.00 AM - 6.00 PM or Saturday-Sunday between 8.00 AM - 4.00 PM (ACST).